nsc-norway/suprDUPr/README.md

     filtered_R1.fastq    filtered_R2.fastq

 The input of `filter.sh` must be real files, not a pipe.
-The read-1 file is read twice in parallel, by `suprDUPr.read_id` and by `filterfq`.
+The read 1 file is read twice in parallel, by `suprDUPr.read_id` and by `filterfq`.
 If the inputs have extension ".gz", the input will be treated as compressed, and the output will also be compressed, regardless of its extension.

+Process single-read data using the `-1` option:

+    $ ./filter.sh -1 sample_R1.fastq filtered_R1.fastq

 ### Advanced filtering script